 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Patients taking vitamin B12 supplementation may have misleading results.

-Many other conditions are known to cause an increase or decrease in the serum vitamin B12 concentration including:
+Many other conditions are known to cause an increase or decrease in the serum vitamin B12 concentration that should be considered in the interpretation of the assay results, including:

 Increased Serum B12